Skip to main content Skip to footer

 However, most project teams lack accountability.
 When your team members aren’t accountable, commitment to the project goal — and the likelihood of project success — is reduced.

-monday.com allows project managers to ensure that accountability on their teams isn’t optional.
-Our team tasks template works as a starting point for managers to assign owners to tasks and clearly shows status and progress during the project lifecycle.
+For example, monday work management allows project managers to keep their teams accountable.
+The team tasks template enables managers to assign owners to tasks and clearly shows the status and progress during the project lifecycle.

 project management challenges accountability monday.com team task tracker